-For a number of years, Lebanese and Middle Eastern cuisine was unfairly portrayed in London as just late-night kebabs devoured at 2am.
-In truth, Lebanese food has far more to offer than just a Doner, as evidenced by the army of stellar Lebanese restaurants which operate in the capital.
+For a number of years, Middle Eastern and Lebanese restaurants in London were unfairly portrayed in the capital as just late-night kebabs devoured at 2am.
+In truth, Lebanese food has far more to offer than just a doner, as evidenced by our list of London's best Lebanese restaurants.

-Whether it’s in the well-heeled neighbourhoods of Belgravia and Kensington which welcome many Middle Eastern tourists during the summer season, or in central London spots such as Fitzrovia and Covent Garden, there are many Lebanese restaurants to choose from in the city.
+If you're looking for Michelin star Lebanese restaurants in London, we're sad to say you're out of luck, though there are some dazzling London restaurants in the Michelin Guide which are clearly inspired by Lebanese food - check out the likes of Bubala, The Barbary, The Palomar and Honey & Co for example.
+Whether it’s in the well-heeled neighbourhoods of Belgravia and Kensington which welcome tourists looking for Middle Eastern restaurants during the summer season, or Lebanese restaurants in Central London for somewhere to eat after a shopping or theatre trip, there are many options to choose from in the city.
 We’ve made sure to include Lebanese restaurants suited to a range of tastes and budgets in our list, so there should be something for everyone.
-Once you’ve settled on where to visit, your biggest problem will be wondering how many baskets of bread is too much?
+Once you’ve settled on where to visit, your biggest problem will be wondering how many baskets of bread are too many?
 In our humble opinion, there’s no such thing.

 Noura, Belgravia and Mayfair